William Wilson (footballer, born 2001): Vaasan Palloseura

 On 25 July 2025, Wilson signed for Finnish side Vaasan Palloseura.

+FC Tulsa

+In August 2026, FC Tulsa announced the signing of Wilson for the remainder of the 2026 USL Championship season.

 International career

 Wilson was born in Australia to a Kenyan father of Samburu ethnicity, and an Australian mother.
-He received his first international call-up for the Kenyan national team in March 2025 for their 2026 World Cup Qualifying matches against Gambia and Gabon.
-On the 20th of March, he scored on his debut in a 3-goal draw against Gambia.
+He received his first international call-up for the Kenya national team in March 2025 for their 2026 World Cup Qualifying matches against Gambia and Gabon.
+On 20 March, he scored on his debut in a three-goal draw against Gambia.